Eranmonnie/4cast/README.md

-# weather_app
+# 4cast
-this was created to test my knowledge on apis and how to use them to r=fetch data the weather api use was openweathermaps api
-functions:
-when ypu put in the cities weather ypu want to search for it shows you :
+# when you put in the cities' weather you want to search for, it displays its:

 Country code
+#
 coordinate
+#
 Temprature
+#
 Pressure
+#
 Humidity